Representative June S.

 which will make an estimated $4 million available annually to help address the

 state’s critical shortage of affordable housing.
-She also is leading a special
+Since 2021, she has been

-legislative commission, created through legislation she sponsored, to study
+leading a special legislative commission, created through legislation she

 A resident of Warren,